Black-Kamelia/Hedera/README.md

 ## 🖤 Acknowledgements

-Special thanks to [Ghozy Muhtarom](https://dribbble.com/byghozy) for his work on the illustrations used througout the application.
+Special thanks to [Ghozy Muhtarom](https://dribbble.com/byghozy) for his work on the illustrations used throughout the application.